Jonathan Raban: Career

-Personal
+Personal life

 Raban married three times, first to Bridget (Bridie) Johnson in 1964 whom he met at university; then to Caroline Cuthbert, an art dealer, in 1985; and finally to Jean Lenihan in 1992.
 All three marriages ended in divorce.
-From 1990 he lived with his daughter in Seattle.
+From 1990 he lived with his and Jean's daughter, Julia, in Seattle.

+In 1973, Raban had a son, Alexander, by Amanda Reeve.

 In 2011, Raban suffered a stroke which left him in a wheelchair.
 He died from related complications in Seattle on 17 January 2023, at the age of 80.

 Awards

 Raban received multiple awards, including the National Book Critics Circle Award, The Royal Society of Literature's Heinemann Award, the Thomas Cook Travel Book Award, the PEN West Creative Nonfiction Award, the Pacific Northwest Booksellers Association Award, and a 1997 Washington State Governor's Writer's Award.
 In 2003, his novel Waxwings was long listed for the Man Booker Prize.